Poultry farming is one of the best businesses to start for a new entrepreneur with small investment capital.

 - This is usually done 3days before hatching.
 The chicks peck their way out of their shell.

 - Moving eggs from production barn to collection points can be often tricky and must be well balanced.

 - Before transporting, the eggs should be collected without breakage from the cages and then placed carefully in respective trays.

 The eggs should be totally covered and then transported.

 1. Firstly, ensure proper training to workers on collection eggs from the cages, handling and preserving them.

 2. After collection, eggs can be placed in a therma coal or any other smooth cartoon boxes.

 3. Avoid pressure on eggs.

-4.place eggs on tray individually, and the tray should be cover ¾ of the eggs and above the eggs place one more tray so that it gives maximum protection.
+4. Place eggs on the tray individually such that the tray covers 3/4th of the eggs, and above the eggs place one more tray to ensure maximum protection.